1. Search on this website

 Under the Government Information (Public Access) Act, however, Government agencies are not required to release information without an access application.
 NSW State Archives reserves the right to require you to lodge an access application, particularly if there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released or if you request a large volume of information or if it would otherwise take NSW State Archives a significant amount of time to consider your request.

-If the information you are seeking is not available on this website and is not otherwise routinely provided by the NSW State Archives on request, then you have a right to formally apply for access to specific information.
+If the information you are seeking is not available on this website and is not otherwise routinely provided by NSW State Archives on request, then you have a right to formally apply for access to specific information.
+People wanting to make an application should speak to the NSW State Archives Right to Information Officer before lodging their application.
+It may not be necessary to make a formal application.
+Under its policies and through its web sites and numerous other publications, many NSW State Archives documents are publicly available.

-You can contact our Right of Information Officer (as below) or make a formal GIPA application by downloading and completing the Government Information Access form and sending it to us at the following address:The Right to Information Officer
+You can contact our Right to Information Officer or make a formal GIPA applications by downloading and completing the Government Information Access Form and sending it to us at the following address:The Right to Information Officer

 State Archives and Records Authority of NSW